-Eating healthy abroad is so doable, especially with most restaurants moving toward whole foods and healthier options.
+Eating healthy abroad is incredibly easy and delicious, especially with most restaurants moving toward whole foods and healthier options.

-I've found that healthier food is cheaper and more abundant abroad, so there really aren't any excuses to eat a bad diet.
+I've even found that healthier food is cheaper and more abundant abroad.

 1. Choose an Airbnb or hotel that has a fully stocked kitchen